superlinked/VectorHub/docs/use_cases/node2vec.md

 optimizer = torch.optim.SparseAdam(n2v.parameters(), lr=0.01)
 ```

-In the block below, we conduct the actual model training: We iterate over the training batches, calculate the loss, and apply gradient steps.
+In the code block below, we conduct the actual model training: We iterate over the training batches, calculate the loss, and apply gradient steps.

 ```python
 n2v.train()